Shadkoech/alx-system_engineering-devops/0x07-networking_basics/README.md

 * 2.It is a protocol that is transferring data in a fast way and might loss data along in the process Which statement is correct for the TCP worker:
 * 1.Have you received boxes x, y, z?

+## Task 4: TCP and UDP ports

+File

+	- 4-TCP_and_UDP_ports
+Bash script that displays listening ports:
+* That only shows listening sockets
+* That shows the PID and name of the program to which each socket belongs

+## Task 5: Is the host on the network

+File

+	- 5-is_the_host_on_the_network